OliviaImner/thesis_document/Uppsats1.md

  -

 ###Källor

+Anaraki, F., 2004.
+Developing an effective and efficient elearning platform.
+International Journal of the computer, the internet and management, 12(2), pp.57-63.

 Bentley, Y., Selassie, H. and Shegunshi, A., 2012.
 Design and Evaluation of Student-Focused eLearning.
 Electronic Journal of E-learning, 10(1), pp.1-12.

 Conole, G., Dyke, M., Oliver, M. and Seale, J., 2004.
 Mapping pedagogy and tools for effective learning design.
 Computers & Education, 43(1-2), pp.17-33.

 Costley, J. and Lange, C., 2017.
 The Mediating Effects of Germane Cognitive Load on the Relationship between Instructional Design and Students' Future Behavioral Intention.
 Electronic Journal of e-Learning, 15(2), pp.174-187.

+Holmqvist, L., Svensson, M. and Sörensen, J., 2015.
+Faktorer för att uppnå användbar e-learning.

+Kay, R., 2013.
+Evaluating the instructional architecture of web-based learning tools (WBLTs): Direct instruction vs. constructivism revisited.
+Journal of Interactive Learning Research, 24(1), pp.33-51.

 Martínez-Argüelles, M., Castán, J. & Juan, A. (2010).
 How do students measure service quality in eLearning?
 A case study regarding an internet-based university.
 Electronic Journal of eLearning, 8(2), 151-59.

+Mork, S.M., 2011.
+An interactive learning environment designed to increase the possibilities for learning and communicating about radioactivity.
+Interactive Learning Environments, 19(2), pp.163-177.

 Nkuyubwatsi, B., 2014.
 A Cross-Modal Analysis of Learning Experience from a Learner's Perspective.
 Electronic Journal of e-Learning, 12(2), pp.195-205.

+Shahabadi, M.M. and Uplane, M., 2015.
+Synchronous and asynchronous e-learning styles and academic performance of e-learners.
+Procedia-Social and Behavioral Sciences, 176, pp.129-138.
 Underhill, A.F., 2006.
 Theories of learning and their implications for on-line assesment.
 Turkish Online Journal of Distance Education, 7(1).

+Stein, M., Carnine, D. and Dixon, R., 1998.
+Direct instruction: Integrating curriculum design and effective teaching practice.
+Intervention in School and Clinic, 33(4), pp.227-233.